-For this, you’ll need to take on a “fresh is best” mentality, and hit up the bakery section of your grocery store.
-A French loaf, the skinny French loaves (that comes in pairs) or hoagie rolls are absolutely perfect for this sandwich.
-If you want a less “bread-y” sandwich, feel free to gently tear away at some of the bread’s interior.
+For this, you'll need to take on a "fresh is best" mentality, and hit up the bakery section of your grocery store.
+A French loaf, the skinny French loaves (that come in pairs) or hoagie rolls are absolutely perfect for this sandwich.
+If you want a less "bread-y" sandwich, feel free to gently tear away at some of the bread's interior before filling.

-This baby is a perfect replica of New Orleans roast beef po’ boy, and I can’t imagine a better way to serve up a hot roast beef sandwich.
-It was the cure for my order envy, and the cure for all your Southern comfort food cravings.
-It’ll transport you straight from your kitchen to a little wooden table at Parkway Bakery, only this time, we get to jump straight to the front of the line.
+This baby is a perfect replica of New Orleans roast beef po' boy, and there is no better way to serve up a hot roast beef sandwich.
+It's the cure for all your Southern comfort food cravings.
 Please, enjoy.